Race and crime in the United Kingdom: Sexual grooming

-In early 2022, the National Crime Agency launched a new appeal for potential victims to come forward as part of Operation Stovewood – the investigation into allegations of child sexual abuse in and around Rotherham between 1997 and 2013.
-The operation is the single largest law enforcement investigation into non-familial child sexual abuse (CSA) in the UK.
-More charges are expected to be brought in 2022.

 Street crime

+Due to ethnic stereotyping, robbery and drug-related crimes have been popularly associated with black men since the 1960s.
+In subsequent decades, black people were also stereotypically associated with car jacking and gang violence.
+British police forces, and especially the Metropolitan Police, have been accused of institutional racism on a number of occasions.
+One example often cited is the Mangrove Nine, a group eventually acquitted in 1970.
+In 1995, the London Metropolitan Police commissioner Paul Condon stated that the majority of robberies in London were committed by black people.
+Operation Trident was set up in March 1998 by the Metropolitan Police to investigate gun crime in London's black community after black-on-black shootings in Lambeth and Brent.

 While members of minority ethnic groups are more likely to be arrested, white people have the highest conviction ratio.

-In June 2007 the Home Affairs Select Committee published a report on young black people and the criminal justice system of England and Wales.
+In June 2007, the Home Affairs Select Committee published a report on young black people and the criminal justice system of England and Wales.
 It said that young black people were over-represented at all stages of the criminal justice system.
 The Commission for Racial Equality and youth charities welcomed the report.
 Ministry of Justice figures regarding race and the criminal justice system in 2018 are shown in the table below.